-Subsequently the applicant will be given a name badge, a current membership card and a WoSP cap.
+Subsequently the applicant will be given a name badge and a current membership card.
 Members are encouraged to wear their name badge at all times whilst at the Club as a courtesy to other members.

 The membership card can be shown in some stores to receive a discount, e.g. Carroll's Woodcraft Supplies, Carbatec and Pop's Shed.